BarisGece/mHC/README.md

 - Either `clone` or `iso` **must be set** in ***resource block variables***.
 If both are set, the `clone` will be accepted.
 Therefore; ***only set one of them*** and the value of the other should be `null`.
   - Sample for **ISO**: Using an iso file uploaded on the local storage = `local:iso/proxmox-mailgateway_2.1.iso`
   - Sample for **CLONE**: The name of the Proxmox-VE template or image to be used to provision the new VM = `ubuntu2004-cloud-template`.
-- Determine whether to run a full or linked clone from the template.
-Default value is true.
+- `full_clone`: The result of such copy is an independent VM.
+The new VM does not share any storage resources with the original.
+Default value is `true`.
 However; a full clone needs to read and copy all VM image data.
 This is usually much slower than creating a linked clone.

 ---